 [Editor’s Note: All values for each service should also be confirmed and updated if necessary. ]

-6.3 Derivation of noise and maximum interference levels
+6.3 Derivation of external noise levels

 The external noise is a combination of three components: man-made noise, galactic noise, and atmospheric noise.